Blue Area: Commercial

+Some of the commercial towers in Blue Area includes, but not limited to;

 Islamabad Stock Exchange

 The Islamabad Stock Exchange building is also situated in the Blue Area.
 On 11 January 2016, the three stock exchanges namely Islamabad Stock Exchange (ISE), Lahore Stock Exchange (LSE) and Karachi Stock Exchange (KSE) all merged to become Pakistan Stock Exchange (PSX).

-This is 22 storeys building, equipped with modern fire-fighting systems and other facilities.
+This is a 22-storey building, equipped with modern fire-fighting systems and other facilities.
+It is earthquake-resistant.